maleadt/LLVM.jl/README.md

 This package provides a shallow wrapper around the LLVM C API.

-The entire API, wrapped by means of [Clang.jl](https://github.com/ihnorton/Clang.jl/), is available in the `LLVM.API` module.
-Higher-level wrappers are part of the `LLVM` module, and are added as the need arises.
+The entire API, wrapped by means of [Clang.jl](https://github.com/ihnorton/Clang.jl/), is available in the `LLVM.API` submodule.
+Higher-level wrappers are part of the `LLVM` top-level module, and are added as the need arises (see [COVERAGE.md](COVERAGE.md) for a list of wrapped functions).

 Installation